Chrisx19/Linux-Custom-Images/README.md

 # Linux-Custom-Images
-For the sake of saving space, I will add a link for custom images in this repository instead of the files.
+For the sake of saving space and time, I will add a link for custom images in this repository instead of the files.

 Download the Raspberry Pi imager: https://www.raspberrypi.com/software/